BobCochran/CSharpDataGenerator-FixedSizeSchema/README.md

 All done!
 ```

-Note that the counts for sensors and Starting Temp may vary.
+Counts and values for your particular execution of the code may be different from the counts and values shown above.

 ### Database Output
 A database named 'SizeBasedTS'